← Back to App

 5. Paste it into the Add Trade field in the app

 Tip: You can optionally specify a Position # to add the trade to an existing position, or leave it blank to create a new position.
+You can also override the trade date if you're back-entering a fill.

 Trade String Format